TomerEpshtein/robotics_project/docs.md

 1. <em>local_prm_discs.py</em> -<br />
    This file contains the local prm algorithm implementation.
 2. <em>prm_2_minlen.py</em> -<br/>
-    This file contains the extended algorithm; and it is used in order to run my extension.
+    This file contains the extended algorithm; and it is used in order to run the algorithm.

 ---
 **Running**